-He was our first child and weren’t we proud parents, posing for photos beside the young frangipani tree, with our gift from God wrapped in the hand-crocheted shawl my Grandma made.
+He was their first child and weren’t they proud parents, posing for photos beside the young frangipani tree, with their baby boy wrapped in grandma’s hand-crocheted shawl.

-As the years progressed, the frangipani recovered and now shades the back porch.
-These days we sit underneath it with our grandchildren and laugh at their dad trying to control them, as they pick the frangipani flowers.
+As the years progressed, the frangipani recovered growing in strength and fragrance and now shades the parent’s back porch.
+These days the elderly couple sit underneath it with their grandchildren and laugh at their dad trying to control his children, as they pick the frangipani flowers.

 A child, like the frangipani tree, that’s cared for in its younger years, will eventually produce beautiful flowers even though it may suffer many hardships on the road to maturity.